-When a tooth has decay or restorative margins that extend below the gumline, the restorative dentist faces these challenges:
+When a tooth has decay or restorative margins that extend below the gum line, the restorative dentist faces these challenges:

 - Placing the edge of a filling away from the jawbone.
-Dental restorations always have a seam where the filling material meets the tooth and this seam will hold some bacteria which may set the stage for gum disease.
+Dental restorations always have a seam where the filling material meets the tooth, and this seam will hold some bacteria which may set the stage for gum disease.
 Keeping the seam away from the bone helps to fight gum disease and maintain the health of the supporting structures around the teeth.

 - Capturing a clean edge to seal off the tooth.
 Getting the best seal makes the tooth less prone to recurrent decay and less likely to trap bacteria which may set the stage for gum disease to get started around an otherwise healthy tooth.

-Functional crownlengthening is an important part of an integrated effort to optimize your health, appearance, comfort and function.
+Functional crownlengthening is an important part of an integrated effort to optimize your health, appearance, comfort, and function.
 Within as little as a couple of weeks after crownlengthening, the final restoration may be started.
-A beautiful new smile and improved periodontal health are your keys to smiling, eating and speaking with comfort and confidence.
+A beautiful new smile and improved periodontal health are your keys to smiling, eating, and speaking with comfort and confidence.

-Some patients may have altered passive eruption, also known as a “gummy” smile.
+Some patients may have a condition known as altered passive eruption, also known as a “gummy” smile.
 When teeth erupt in the mouth, it is similar to pulling a turtleneck over your head.
 Sometimes the turtleneck gets stuck on your nose, sometimes on your chin and sometimes on your neck.
 As your teeth erupt through the gum tissue, sometimes the gum tissue gets stuck on the crown and the teeth have shorter appearance.

 By trimming the soft tissue around the teeth with altered passive eruption, your teeth will have a longer appearance and your smile will open up.
 A cosmetic crownlengthening helps brighten the smile and improve self-esteem.